Alcohol and Snoring

 And the answer is?

 We think you know.
-If it's important to not snore, especially to not snore a lot and not snore loudly, then either avoid the alcohol or stop imbibing early in the evening.
+If it's important to not snore, especially to not snore a lot and not snore loudly, then either avoid the alcohol or else stop your imbibing reasonably early in the evening.
 You want to clear as much as possible from your system before you go to bed.
 We've established that alcohol and snoring are not a good mix.
-We already knew that snoring-and-other-people was not a good mix... and at least a couple of our other pages, here at MHT, establish that snoring and health don't go together.
+We already knew that snoring-and-other-people is not a good mix... and at least a couple of our other pages, here at MHT, establish that snoring and health don't go together.

 So, after an evening with alcohol, I'll just stay up late